 Moving is almost always an emotional experience, whether you’re renting or buying a home.

-For those renting a condo, the anxiety can be even greater – after all, your fate is in the hands of an individual owner – not an apartment complex company with hundreds of tenants.
+For those renting, the anxiety can be even greater – after all, your fate is in the hands of an individual owner – not an apartment complex company with hundreds of tenants.

-We called upon our property manager expert, Steve Moretti, to address three of the most common concerns tenants have when renting a condo.
+We called upon our property manager expert, Steve Moretti, to address three of the most common concerns tenants have when renting from a private owner.

 Here they are, in no particular order…

-1. What if someone wants to sell their condo when I’m living there?
+1. What if someone wants to sell their home when I’m living there?

 An owner cannot break the terms of the lease due to the fact he wants to sell the property.